Chinese Color Symbolism: Meanings of Different Colors in Chinese Culture

 At Chinese funerals, mourners typically wear white clothing or white armbands.
 White flowers, especially chrysanthemums, are funeral flowers that you'd never give as a cheerful gift.
 White envelopes are used for funeral donations, contrasting sharply with the red envelopes used for celebrations.

 This association explains why Chinese people traditionally avoid wearing white to weddings or celebrations.
 Showing up in white to a joyful event would be like bringing funeral energy to a party.
-The color in chinese culture represents the end of life, ghosts, and the afterlife.
+The color in Chinese culture represents the end of life, ghosts, and the afterlife.

-Black: Depth and formality
+⚫Black color in Chinese culture: Depth and formality

 Black carries complex meanings in Chinese culture.
 It represents water in the five elements, symbolizing depth, mystery, and the unknown.
 Historically, black appeared in formal contexts and represented seriousness and authority.